Non-Perturbative $S$-matrix Renormalization

-Let us now focus on the Wetterich equation, which is based on computing the 1PI effective action including all quantum fluctuations of the theory.
-While the effective action contains all physical information, the effective action itself is not a physical quantity.
-Only when going on-shell, i.e, when evaluating it on a solution of the quantum equations of motion, the effective action is directly related to physical quantities like scattering amplitudes.
-The step of going on-shell is a-priori highly non trivial.
-In contrast, the $S$-matrix, which contains all possible scattering amplitudes as its elements, is physical, since scattering amplitudes can be directly measured.\\ In standard FRG computations, one typically renormalizes the theory based on the effective action, by deriving correlation functions that have integrated out all quantum fluctuations.
-One then combines those correlation functions into scattering amplitudes see, e.g., \cite{Fu:2022uow, Fu:2024ysj, Ihssen:2024miv, Fu:2025hcm} and \cite{Draper:2020bop, Draper:2020knh, Pastor-Gutierrez:2024sbt} for examples in particle physics and quantum gravity.
-The last part involves going on-shell, i.e. solving the quantum equations of motion.\\ In this paper, we propose to renormalize the theory directly on the level of the $S$-matrix, by making use of the generating functional for $S$-matrix elements, focusing on a single scalar field for simplicity.
+In this paper, we propose to renormalize the theory directly on the level of the $S$-matrix, by making use of the generating functional for $S$-matrix elements, focusing on a single scalar field for simplicity.
 We view this as a complementary approach to standard FRG equations, where other observables, like scaling exponents, are more directly accessible.
 Combining different FRG equations to study the same physical system might give easier computational access to a more complete set of observables.
-To this end, we will first review some properties of such a generating functional, which is structurally similar to the effective action $\Gamma$, see \autoref{sec:S_functional}.
-We will then apply the standard procedure of deriving the Wetterich equation to the generating functional of $S$-matrix elements in \autoref{sec:flow_equation}.
+To this end, we start by reviewing some properties of such a generating functional, which is structurally similar to the effective action $\Gamma$, in the following section.
+In the subsequent section titled ``Renormalization flow equation for the S-matrix functional'', we will then apply the standard procedure of deriving the Wetterich equation to the generating functional of $S$-matrix elements.
 At this point we will also switch to Euclidean signature, which is commonly done in FRG computations, see \cite{PhysRevLett.130.081501} and references therein for exceptions.
 Interestingly, the resulting equation is equivalent to the Wetterich equation, but has the advantage that `going on-shell' is technically simpler as it only involves the classical kinetic term.
 Additionally, the equation is polynomial which eliminates the need to invert any Hessian matrix.
-Finally, we will conclude with an outlook on applications and further developments in \autoref{sec:discussion}.
+In the discussion section, we will conclude with an outlook on applications and further developments.\\